Scott Reid (ice hockey)

 Scott Reid (born November 25, 1976) is a Canadian former professional ice hockey goaltender.

 Career

 Reid is a two-time Central Hockey League (CHL) All-Star.
 During the 2003–04 season he collected 6 shutouts and 32 wins, and led the CHL with 1523 saves a .938 save percentage.
 Reid was recognized for his standout play when he was awarded the 2004 Scott Brower Memorial Trophy as the CHL's Most Outstanding Goaltender.
+Reid also played for the Alaska Aces and the Arizona Sundogs.

 Personal life

-Reid is the husband of two-time gold medal Olympic ice hockey defender Meaghan Mikkelson.
+Reid is the husband of Meaghan Mikkelson.
+They have two children including a son named Calder.